 Locations of U.S. wind power projects

-Wind power projects with one or more large wind turbines were located in 40 states in 2015.
+Utility-scale wind power projects were located in 39 states in 2015.
 The five states with the most electricity generation from wind in 2015 were Texas, Iowa, Oklahoma, California, and Kansas.
 These states combined produced about 50% of total U.S. wind electricity generation in 2015.

 International wind power